 Patek Philippe appear to have made a big leap forward in the ever-growing market for young luxury buyers.
 The Aquanaut Chronograph is without doubt one of the most casual watches ever offered by Patek Philippe.

 The most distinctive feature of the Patek Philippe Aquanaut Chronograph Reference 5698A is surely the rubber orange strap.
-The steel folding buckle and orange themed dial beautifully complement it, utilizing carroty accents and second hands.
+The steel folding buckle and orange themed dial beautifully complement it, utilising carroty accents and second hands.

 The watch is also available with a black rubber strap to suit the wearer’s preference and features a stainless-steel case on both models.